chadley-therat/lancefoust/_posts/SousvideTurkey.md

 Remember, these values are just estimates and can vary depending on the specific ingredients you use.

 And there you have it, folks!
 My Sous Vide Turkey, an honored gift, prepared with love and gratitude.
-Whether you're a former yakuza turned house husband or just someone who loves good food, I hope you'll give this recipe a try.
+Whether you're a former democrat turned house husband or just someone who loves good food, I hope you'll give this recipe a try.
 Enjoy!

 That's all for today.
-Stay tuned for more recipes and tips from the Way of the House Husband's kitchen.
+Stay tuned for more recipes and tips from Chadley Therat, a House Husband's kitchen.